hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_1/Lab_Session_QTA_1.md

 library(ggplot2)
 ```

-## Text as strings
+## Text as (character) data

-So what this have to do with quantitative text analysis?
+**So what this have to do with quantitative text analysis?**

 Well, text can be read into `R` as a character object or character
 vector, which we can examine using various functions available to us in
-the various libraries.
+the various packages.

 But before we get to that, let’s keep things simple first.
 Let’s say we
-have a `vector` with European Commissioners.
-Let’s call this string
+have a `vector` with recent European Commissioners.
+Let’s call this
-`commissioners`.
+string `commissioners`.

 ``` r
 # Define the vector with the names of European Commissioners

 commissioners <- c(
   "Ursula von der Leyen", "Wopke Hoekstra", "Margrethe Vestager",